freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 # The official freeCodeCamp Moderator Handbook.

-This will help you moderate different places in our community, including:

-- GitHub issues & pull requests
-- The forum, chat rooms, Facebook groups, and other online meeting places
+This handbook will help you moderate different places in our community.
+This covers conversations and interactions in issues & pull request threads on GitHub, the community forum, the chat rooms and other official communities that we foster.

-- In-person events like study groups, hackathons, and conferences
+> [!NOTE]

-**All freeCodeCamp Moderators are community-wide moderators.
-That means that we trust you to oversee any of these places.**
+> All freeCodeCamp moderators are community-wide moderators.
+That is we trust you to oversee any of these places.

-This said you can serve as a moderator in whichever places are of the most interest to you.
+You can serve as a moderator in any of the communities that are of the most interest to you.
 Some moderators just help out on GitHub.
 Others just help out on the forum.
-Some moderators are active everywhere.
+Some are active everywhere.

 The bottom line is that we want you to enjoy being a moderator, and invest your scarce time in places that are of interest to you.

-> [!NOTE]
 > "With great power comes great responsibility." - Uncle Ben

 As a moderator, temperament is more important than technical skill.